-The Topology View builds a network diagram of all discovered devices and other devices, along with their layer 2 links.
+The Topology tab builds a network diagram of all discovered devices and other devices, along with their layer-2 links.
 Enterprise Agents poll devices via SNMP, querying each device's management information base (MIB) for Link Layer Discovery Protocol (LLDP) and for Cisco Discovery Protocol (CDP) data to obtain the topology information.

-- 2.Discovered Device: Each device is represented by an icon according to the Device Type setting.
-You can change Device Type in Device Layer settings.
-Hover over a device for additional information about the device.
+- 2.Discovered Device: Each device is represented by an icon according to the device type.
+You can change the device type in Devices > Device Settings.
+Hover over a device for additional information about it.

-- 3.Non-reporting Device: Devices that were discovered, but provided no information about the links to other discovered devices are not connected to any other device in the Topology view.
+- 4.Non-Reporting Device: Devices that were discovered, but provided no information about the links to other discovered devices, are not connected to any other device in the Topology view.

-- 6.Edit Topology Layout: If the discovered topology does not reflect your network, click the Edit Topology Layout button to change the Topology view layout.
+- 6.Edit Topology Layout: If the discovered topology does not reflect your network, click Edit Topology Layout to change the topology view layout.
 Change the layout by placing discovered devices into different tiers.

-The Devices tab displays device status, device description information, number of active Interfaces and aggregated interface metrics.
+The Device Table tab displays device status, device description information, the number of active interfaces, and aggregated interface metrics.

 A network device is discovered and can be selected in the Timeline view, but is not seen in Topology view.